avenxu/dlproject/README.md

 |180809-0813|Understand the implemented code, read related papers and draw the architecture| 9 h | Jingyun|
 |180812| Presentation slides | 5 h | Yichuan|
 |180814| Report writing | 5+12 h | Yichuan & Jingyun|
-**NOTE** : Almsot all the models are done be Yichuan both in terms of implementation and experiments.
-Jingyun tried to modify some model but mostly failed and therefore focus more on reading papers.

 #### Sources used